denten-books/plain-text/0-intro.md

 artifacts with strange eyes.
 In this movement of the body, I want to disrupt the mind's habituated intuitions, pitting them against knowledge at hand and fingertip knowledge: as when ruffling through the pages or typing at a keyboard.
-To what extent is electronic textually ephemeral, for example?
-The pragmatic answer lies not in universal propositions, but in contingent technological affordances attached to specific reading devices.
+How ephemeral is an electronic text, for example?
+The pragmatic answer lies not in reductive universal propositions---very, or not at all---but in contingent technological affordances attached to specific reading devices.
 What can a reader do with this text, here and now?
 Where is it stored?
 Are readers given dispensation to copy and paste?
 Do they have legal permission to quote at length, to perform publicly, or to otherwise trans-mediate?
 Will the text disappear when the reader closes the book's cover?

 ## Plan of the Present Work